sodadata/docs/soda-cl/anomaly-detection.md

 <!--Linked to UI, access Shlink-->
 *Last modified on {% last_modified_at %}*

-Use an anomaly detection check to automatically discover anomalies in your check metrics. <br>
+Use an anomaly detection check to automatically discover anomalies in your check metrics.

 *Requires Soda Scientific*<br />
+*Requires Soda Library 1.2.2 or greater, or Soda Agent 0.8.54 or greater*<br />
 *Not supported in Soda Core*<br />
 {% include code-header.html %}
 ```yaml